foldfelis/Terming.jl/README.md

 # Terming.jl

 Terming is a toolbox for manipulate terminals written in pure Julia.
-It offeres some low level yet elegent APIs to handle information directly from and work around with TTYs.
+It offers low-level and elegant APIs to handle information directly from and work around with TTYs.

-Owing to maintain its simplicity, Terming provides only high coverage of essential ANSI terminal methods that allows developers to focus on their features without getting hands dirty communicate with terminals.
-In short, Terming handels like a dream.
+To its simplicity, Terming provides high coverage of essential ANSI terminal methods that allows developers to focus on their features without bother communicating with terminals.
+In short, Terming handles like a dream.

-For something more high-level, please check out [DisplayStructure.jl](https://github.com/foldfelis/DisplayStructure.jl), which uses Terming as backend.
+For more high-level functionality, please check out [DisplayStructure.jl](https://github.com/foldfelis/DisplayStructure.jl), which uses Terming as backend.

 ## Quick start